pzaino/zvector/README.md

 Don't worry, in both cases the actual data contained in your reference will be copied (aka stored) in the vector (unless you've specified as your vector's property ZV_BYREF), so if you free your reference or leave the function that defined it (as long as the vector scope is above such function), the data you've stored in the vector will persist.

+For the complete and up-to-date User Guide please click [here](https://paolozaino.wordpress.com/2021/07/27/software-development-zvector-an-ansi-c-open-source-vector-library/).

 ## How do I build it?
 if you have GCC installed then use the Makefile provided, to build: